calculix/.github/profile/README.md

 Dear CalculiX users,

 It would be nice if this organization will become a central place for CalculiX development.
 I hope GitHub will unite all of us and make CalculiX software even better and more accessible.
-To enter the organization, please, follow this page and wait for email with the invitation link.
-Then you can transfer here your projects related to CalculiX, communicate and collaborate with others.
+To enter the organization, please, [post your GitHub username here](https://calculix.discourse.group/t/calculix-source-code-repository/84/2?u=imirzov) and wait for email with the invitation link.
+Then you can transfer here your projects related to CalculiX, communicate and collaborate with other developers.
 Let's make CalculiX great again! :)

 <!--